Shlackka/Oathbound/README.md

       - Fleeing: PLayers can attempt to flee from the battle, though it may not always succeed.
       - Defeat and Revival: If the player is defeated but has a revival item, they are revived with partial health.
 Otherwise, the game ends.

 - __Final Encounter Features__

   - Boss Encounter:
     - Upon reaching the final turn, the player encounters a randomly selected boss.
     - Boss Battle: The boss battle operates similarly to regular combat but with stronger enemies and no possibility to flee successfully.
     - Victoy: Upon defeating the boss, the player is presented with a victory screen and congratulatory message.
     - Defeat: If the player is defeated, they are given the option to restart the game.

 - __Inventory Management Features__

   - Inventory System:
     - Players can view their collected items, including weapons, armour and reclics.
     - Equip Items: Players cna equip new items from their inventory, which will modify their stats.
     - Unequip Items: Players can remove currently equipped items and store them back in their inventory.
     - Item Stats: Each item in the inventory effects the player's stats, such as health, attack and speed.

 - __Map and Navigation Features__

   - Dynamic Map:
     - The game features a dynamic map that updates based on the player's exploration.
     - Map Symbols: Symbols represent different locations: 'P' for player, 'V' for visited locations, 'C' for chests, 'E' for enemies and 'N' for NPCs.
     - Map Legend: A legend explains the symbols used on the map as above.

 - __User Interface and Feedback Features__

   - Scrolling Text:
     - Important messages and narrative text are displayed with a scrolling effect, enhancing immersion.
   - Immediate Feedback:
     - Players receive immediate feedback on their actions, such as the outcome of battles, successful escapes, or loot from chests.
   - Restart Option:
     - Upon game over, players are given the option to restart the game or exit.

 - __Miscellaneous Features__

   - Healing Mechanism:
     - The player heals 10% of their maximum health each time they move to a new location.
   - Item Drops:
     - Enemies and chests can drop items that are added to the player's inventory.
   - Character Stats:
     - Players can view detailed stats that update as they progress and acquire new items.
   - Event Logging:
     - Key events in the game, such as battles and encounters, are logged and influence subsequent gameplay.

 - __Customisation and Randomisation Features__

   - Randomised Boss Encounters:
     - The final boss is selected randomly from a list of potential bosses, adding replayability.
   - Random Areas and Encounters:
     - Each playthrough offers a unique experience due to the random generation of areas and encounters.

 - __Endgame and Replayability Features__

   - Endgame Options:
     - After defeating the boss or dying, the player can choose to restart the game or quit.
   - Replayability:
     - With randomised encounters, bosses, and loot, each playthrough offers a different experience.

 ### Features Not Yet Implemented

+- __Visuals__

+  - My intention was to implement ASCII art to improve the storytelling aspect of the game but due to time constraints and complexity of other features this was sidelined.

-- __Difficulty__
+- __Comprehensive Combat__

-    - If I was to continue adding features at this stage then next would be a difficulty selector
-    giving the player a limited amount of time or guesses to reach the required score to win.
+  - The combat aspect was planned to be expanded upon to include an order of battle which would have taken advantage of the already implemented speed attribute.

-- __More Pantheons__
+- __Consumable Items__

-    - Another feature I may implement is further Pantheons to guess from such as Roman or Hinduism.
+  - I had intended to include consumable items such as health potions and enhancement items but I ended up using the heal per move feature that is in the finished game.

+- __Expanded NPC Interactions__

+  - Inclusion of NPC specific interactions such as unique combat encounters were planned to be included but again had to be dropped due to time constraints.

 ## Testing